theUltimateZoltan/commit-devops-mission/README.md

 ## What would I have done if I had more time?
 1. ci/cd, of course.
 I think a proper github action would have done nicely here.
 1. Change the container registry to a private one (like ECR).
 The docker hub pull limit is really annoying.
 1. change the service type to a load balancer, exposing a single IP address.
+I tried configuring such an ingress based on the controller installed with helm, but got stuck trying to configure it correctly.